 Identifying software mentions

 In round one we analyzed the full text of the articles to identify mentions of software within an article.
 We were exhaustive in seeking locations of possible mentions, including not only the main text of the article, but also table and figure captions, reference list, and supplemental materials.
+We considered coding for situations where it was apparent that software was used but not mentioned at all, such as when a paper presents statistics or figures but with no mention of the software almost definitely used to create them.
+Unfortunately, while this would be very interesting we concluded that this would be too speculative and difficult to achieve reliability in coding; accordingly we confined our coding to identifying explicit mentions of software.

 We tested reliability of our ability to recognize software mentions by having two coders independently code sub-sets of articles and comparing their coding.
 Reporting agreement is complicated in this case because the coding units are not predefined, rather the coders are picking them out from the text of the articles; these are thematic coding units that may be whole paragraphs, sentences, or phrases.
 Coders are thus only identifying units they think mention software, not identifying those they think are not and software mentions are sparse in the dataset.
 In this sense using agreement statistics on, say, a sentence level, would substantially inflate agreement due to the many sentences coded as not mentioning software.
 Given the sparseness of the thematic units it is also not necessary to adjust for the very unlikely case of chance agreement, and therefore we report straight percentage agreement (and not, say, Cohen’s kappa), calculated using the “irr” package for the R statistics program (Gamer, Lemon, Singh, & Fellows, 2012).
 We tested the reliability in this way twice: once at the beginning of coding, and once when we trained a new coder.